Jump to content

 The mission of DRESDEN-concept is to strengthen cooperation among its partner institutions and to identify and exploit synergies in research and teaching as well as infrastructure and administration.
 This is also illustrated by the acronym DRESDEN, which stands for Dresden Research and Education Synergies for the Development of Excellence and Novelty.
 Examples include identifying and coordinating research priorities, jointly attracting top staff and talents, or the joint use of resources.

 By networking across institutional and subject boundaries, DRESDEN-concept offers researchers an ideal environment for science and innovation.
+In the federal and state excellence competitions, in which TU Dresden won and renewed the title of excellence, DRESDEN-concept proved to be a significant factor.
 The physical proximity of the partners, the sustainable use of infrastructures within the alliance and the establishment of joint research priorities make Dresden an outstanding location for science.